Application deadline: June 15, 2018, at 11 p.m. (AKDT)

 Juried exhibitions are an opportunity to exhibit work by many artists, introduce new artists to “the scene” and provide a survey of the work currently being produced by Alaskans.
 Guest jurors are esteemed curators, artists and art professionals from the region and beyond.
 Each juror brings a new perspective to the process; therefore, each exhibition offers a distinct, fresh view.

 Every juried exhibition is controversial.
 While the choices are not arbitrary, each juror’s perspective is his or her own.
 The museum carefully selects jurors who have significant experience working with artists and evaluating artwork, so the exhibition is based on quality as well as the juror’s vision.
-By hosting juried exhibitions annually, the museum is able to include the work of hundreds of artists, ensuring everyone has an equal opportunity to participate.
+By hosting juried exhibitions biennially, the museum is able to include the work of hundreds of artists, ensuring everyone has an equal opportunity to participate.

 What is the jurying process?